zyaeger/evertune-llm-test/README.md

 (As you can see, the "Land Rover (Range Rover)" problem showed its face.)
 The different prompts used are in `constants.py`, the original is commented out.

+I found similar problems with asking the LLM to make a single choice between two options.
+Occasionally, I received "Neither" or "Both" for a single response.
+This mainly had to do with the difference in questions between `test_choice` and `test_choices_at_scale`.
+The latter specifically stated to only choose one, whereas the former did not specify.
+Once I added this stipulation to the `CHOICE_SYS_PROMPT`, the non-answers stopped.

 ## Messing with the Thermostat

 Now, as for API Parameters.
 I wanted to see how decreasing temperature (randomness) would effect the results.
 I turned it all the way down to 0, and something interesting happened: